CodepediaOrg/codepediaorg.github.io/README.md

 1. feel free to signal errors and improvements to the project itself - see [CONTRIBUTING.md](CONTRIBUTING.md)
 2. add your own blog posts - see [CONTRIBUTING_POST.md](CONTRIBUTING_POST.md)

+## License

+The source code supporting the Codingpedia.org website (Jekyll Theme Adaptation) is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT), but to reuse posts or content from posts (present here in the **_posts** directory) you need the author's consent, or you **clearly** link back and specify where this has been taken from.